 Meaning of residence

 - a building or part of a building occupied or intended to be occupied as a separate residence,

 A building temporarily divided into multiple residences may be treated as a single residence, see PIM4004.

 When the taxpayer has more than one home

-Whether a property is an individual’s only or main residence at any time in the basis period is entirely a question of fact.
+The main residence test for rent-a-room is a purely factual one: has the residence actually been the main residence at any time in the basis period?
+The judgement in Frost v Feltham 55TC10 gives some indication of the matters that are relevant in considering whether a property is a main residence.
 You should look critically at any claim for rent-a-room treatment for second homes and holiday homes.
 Normally we would expect the main residence to be the property that is the taxpayer’s home for most of the time.
 In other words, where friends and correspondents would expect to find the taxpayer.

 It may not be the property chosen as the main residence for CGT purposes.
 Nor need it be an owner-occupied property.
 A rented property may be the individual’s main residence.